Ladies of the Sea Coaching Regatta

 This regatta is open to both keelboats and one-design fleets, spinnaker and non-spinnaker yachts, and teams with an all-female crew and a female helm with mixed crew.

-Ladies Of The Sea - Photo Listing
+Ladies Of The Sea - Photo Listing - Private

 Karyn Gojnich (OLY)